ton-community/ton-docs/docs/participate/explorers.md

 ## TON NFT EXPLORER

-This explorer is specialized in NFT, but it can also be used as a regular explorer.
+This explorer specializes in NFT, but it can also be used as a regular explorer.

 When viewing the wallet address, you can find out which NFT it stores, and when viewing the NFT, you can find out the metadata, collection address, owner, and transaction history.